 This implies that while food allergy is probably driven by factors like genetics and diet, there are also some notable differences in the gut microbiome of folks with different types of food allergy.
 Such as egg, peanut, soy, wheat, or milk allergy.

 That said, research currently lacks consistency.
 So it’s tough to interpret what these differences really mean.
 But it suggests that baby gut health and the baby microbiome are potentially important in regulating a baby’s response to food allergens.
+We are excited to bring you the latest microbiome research and work with a team of scientists to support families who want to protect their baby against allergies.

 Non-IgE-mediated food allergies in babies